 - Candles, incense, oil lamps, or other items with open flames

-- Appliances with open heating coil/element including but not limited to grills (gas or charcoal), fryers, hot pots, electric kettles, hot plates/burners, electric skillets, coffee makers with exposed hot plates, etc.
+- Appliances with open heating coil/element include grills (gas or charcoal), fryers, hot pots, electric kettles, hot plates/burners, electric skillets, coffee makers with exposed hot plates, etc.

 - Plug multipliers or ungrounded extension cords.
-Only heavy duty, fusible, multi-outlet surge protectors are permitted (look for U/L symbol and an auto-off function).
+Only heavy-duty, fusible, multi-outlet surge protectors are permitted (look for the U/L symbol and an auto-off function).

 - Decor that falls outside of our policies:

-- That which promotes alcohol consumption, drug use, hate messages, or other messages harmful towards other community members
+- That which promotes alcohol consumption, drug use, hate messages, or other messages harmful toward other community members

 - Anything that requires nails/screws or other unallowed room modifications